How does the Authors Registry work for authors?

 No. The Registry does not deal with publishers' royalties.
 We will contact you if we receive payment for you from one of the organizations with whom we're working.

 How will an author be contacted by the Authors Registry?

 We send out both postal mailings and e-mailings to authors for whom we've received payment.
 We give a brief account of where the payment comes from, what work or works it's for (when possible), and how much it amounts to.
 We also include the paperwork necessary for us to set up an account for the author.

 What paperwork is an author required to complete?

 The necessary paperwork includes a W-9 form, which is the IRS request for the payee's Social Security number.
 We are required to report any payment we make in excess of $10, and must use the payee's Social Security number for this reporting.
-Also included is our Commission Authorization form, which collects the author's contact information and authorizes us to retain our standard 7.5% commission.
+Also included is our Collection Authorization form, which collects the author's contact information and authorizes us to retain an administrative fee of 10%.
 If you've received notification from us of royalties held for you, you may download the signup documents below:

 Download W-9 (84.4KB)